Sotom591/Bork-the-Game-Front/README.md

 <h1> Bork </h1>

-<i> An 8 bit styled RPG with turn-based fighting.
+An 8 bit styled RPG with turn-based fighting.
 In this game you play as Bork, a neighborhood doggo that saves the day after a restaurant becomes cursed.

 <h2> How to Play </h2>
 - Move with WASD keys to move around the world. <br/>